neilgupta/exceptionally/README.md

 * Exceptionally::GatewayTimeout
 * Exceptionally::HttpVersionNotSupported

 You can also raise an error with just the HTTP status code by using `Exceptionally::Http404`.
-Status codes 400-505 are available.
+Status codes 400-417 and 500-505 are available.

 **[See descriptions of all status codes](http://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html)**

+## Why use Exceptionally instead of the built-in Rails `render`?

+By abstracting all of the exception handling logic, Exceptionally DRY's up your code and makes it easier to read.
+If you later decide to change the format of your error responses, you just need to edit `render_error` in one place.
+Exceptionally also transparently handles ActiveRecord, Apipie, and other generic exceptions for you, so that your app is less likely to crash.
+Additionally, you get a bunch of logging and error reporting functionality for free.

 ## Author